 The large, ball-shaped allium flower is a universally cheerful symbol.
 Waving atop its two-foot stalk and stemming from green clumps of foliage, it could hail straight from a Dr. Seuss book.
 The flower symbolizes patience, humility, prosperity, and good fortune.

 Chrysanthemums have a clumping flower formation and fluffy blooms covering the top of the bush.
-Their cheerful blooms are popular with pollinators.
+Their cheerful colors are popular with pollinators.
 Pink chrysanthemums symbolize longevity on top of the standard pink meanings of affection and love.

 With their hemisphere shape and wild bloom variety, dahlias are the queen of fall.
 In pink, they mean kindness, grace, service, and femininity.
 They work well for numerous gifting occasions throughout the year.

-Pink Flower Meaning & Symbolism FAQ:
+Pink Flower Symbolism FAQs:

 What do pink flowers mean spiritually?